svw88/VirtualLibrary/README.md

 Download and install nodejs - https://nodejs.org .
 Download or clone this git repository.
 Open terminal / git bash.
-Run cd "{directory}".
+cd "{directory}".
-Run npm install.
+npm install.
-Run npm start to start server.
+npm start to start server.
 Go to http://localhost:8080 to verify that it worked.

 # Unit Tests
-terminal / git bash.
+Open terminal / git bash.
-Run npm install -g protractor.
+npm install -g protractor.
-Run webdriver-manager update.
+webdriver-manager update.
-Run webdriver-manager start.
+webdriver-manager start.
-Run cd '{directory-name}/unit tests'.
+cd '{directory-name}/unit tests'.
-Run protractor conf.js.
+protractor conf.js.

 # About
 This application is a virtual library that consumes the google books api and displays the response in a legible way to the user.